 The Best Cheap Hostel in Ho Chi Minh

 For budget backpacking, the Best Cheap Hostel in Ho Chi Minh certainly lives up to its name.
 It’s got a central District 1 location, and the rooms have some of the most competitive rates of any accommodation in the city.
 Despite the low prices, visitors don’t have to worry about the management scrimping on the service: All the rooms are comfortable with wifi and air conditioning, and the cleanliness (often of a concern with cheap hostels) is of a high standard in both living areas and conveniences.
 There’s even a free breakfast to get you started in the morning too.

 All of these can offer backpackers a great place to rest up before they set out discover the treasures of Ho Chi Minh.
 Be sure to take account of what kind of crowds your hostel tends to draw and whether it’ll suit your needs, be they relaxing or partying.
 Check out some reviews online to see which hostel is best for you, but remember, if one isn’t to your liking it’s usually possible to check out early with sufficient notice and not lose too much money in the process.

 About the author: William Benetton loves to travel and write about all kinds of sports.
-Also, few months ago he designed his own website and if you are interested in you can see his web-design project right now.
 He can’t imagine his life without travel, sport, self-improvement and sweet coffee.

 — pin it 🙂 —